rwyant/index/Cereal The Game/README.md

 Happy sleuthing!

-### LINKS TO DOWNLOAD
+## LINKS TO DOWNLOAD
-You can download the game on iPhones from [Cereal The Game on App Store](https://itunes.apple.com/us/app/cereal-the-game/id981244698?mt=8) -- or -- you can pull the code from the [Cereal The Game Repo](https://github.com/rwyant/index/tree/master/Cereal%20The%20Game) branch.
+You can listen to a sample of [Ep.
+1: The Truth](http://insideyapper.com/CerealSample/Sample1.mp3), you can download the [iOS Game from the App Store](https://itunes.apple.com/us/app/cereal-the-game/id981244698?mt=8), or you can pull the code from our [Cereal The Game GitHub Branch](https://github.com/rwyant/index/tree/master/Cereal%20The%20Game).
 Enjoy!